System for learning

 - duty of candour, specifically from events with harm.

-- An organisation without a memory: A qualitative study of hospital staff perceptions on reporting and organisational learning for patient safety, Mark Sujan (2015).
+Sujan, M. An organisation without a memory: a qualitative study of hospital staff perceptions on reporting and organisational learning for patient safety.
+Reliability Engineering & System Safety, 2015, 144;45-52.